Donmclean/riko/README.md

 - [**Image Minification**](https://github.com/tcoopman/image-webpack-loader): Optimize/Minify png, jpg, gif and svg images
 - [**Shell Script Integration**](https://www.npmjs.com/package/webpack-shell-plugin): run shell scripts on build start, end and/or exit

+#CAVEATS

+- FOUC (Flash of Unstyled Content)

+    - To make the hot reloading of CSS work, we are not extracting CSS in development.
+Ideally, during server rendering, we will be extracting CSS, and we will get a .css file, and we can use it in the html template.
+That's what we are doing in production.
+    - In development, after all scripts get loaded, react loads the CSS as BLOBs.
+That's why there is a second of FOUC in development.

 #INSTALL

 - run `git clone https://github.com/donmclean/riko.git`